Postal Worker Tells CBS 2 Staffing Issues Due To Federal Leave, Prioritization Of Package Delivery Are In Part To Blame For Persistent Mail Problems

-He shared his frustrations with CBS 2 Political Investigator Dana Kozlov, and hopes some of them will finally get fixed.READ MORE: Chicago Weather: Shower Chance By Daybreak
+He shared his frustrations with CBS 2 Political Investigator Dana Kozlov, and hopes some of them will finally get fixed.READ MORE: Elton John 'Farewell Yellow Brick Road' Tour To Include Concert At Soldier Field

 Through fall, winter, spring, and now summer, mail delivery issues continue to plague the Chicago area.